jetbrains/mps/IdeaPlugin/readme.txt

     - configure project settings
             - open IdeaPlugin project from the MPS sources
             - open "Project Structure" dialog
-                - inside "Project Settings/Project" page ensure that project SDK (1.8) is configured.
-If not, configure new java SDK named "1.8" & pointing to JDK 1.8 by pressing on "New" button
+                - inside "Project Settings/Project" page ensure that project SDK ("JB JDK 11") is configured.
+If not, configure new java SDK named "JB JDK 11" & pointing to JetBrains JDK 11 by pressing on "New" button
-                - inside "Platform Settings/SDKs" create new IntelliJ Platform Plugin SDK named "IDEA IC" & base on Java SDK 1.8 created above
+                - inside "Platform Settings/SDKs" create new IntelliJ Platform Plugin SDK named "IDEA IC" & base on project SDK created above

 2. How to build & run the plugin
     - press Ctrl+F9 (make project) in order to build the project now.
 It may take some time because at this moment